da-penguin-guy/Virgil/README.md

 - **Continuous Monitoring**: Implement 500ms update intervals for continuous parameters
 - **Network Resilience**: Handle device disconnections and reconnections gracefully
 - **Example Files**: Reference the `Example JSON/` directory for complete message examples
+- **Network Selection**: All Virgil data should be routed through the same way that your devices Dante control network is routed.

 ---